Kevin Viveros

-Kevin Stiven Viveros Rodallega (born 26 April 2000) is a Colombian professional footballer who plays as a right winger for Brazilian club Athletico Paranaense.
+Kevin Stiven Viveros Rodallega (born 26 April 2000) is a Colombian professional footballer who plays as a right winger for Brazilian club Athletico Paranaense and the Colombia national team.

 Club career

 Deportivo Cali

 In January 2023, Viveros signed for Colombian club Deportivo Cali on a loan transfer from Carabobo.

 Sarajevo

 On 30 June 2023, Viveros signed for Bosnian club Sarajevo.

 La Equidad

-At the end of November 2023, Sarajevo made an agreement with Columbian team La Equidad to loan Viveros with option to buy him at the end of the season.
+At the end of November 2023, Sarajevo made an agreement with Colombian team La Equidad to loan Viveros with option to buy him at the end of the season.

 Atlético Nacional

 On 11 July 2024, Viveros signed for Colombian club Atlético Nacional on a loan transfer from Sarajevo.
 On 8 May 2025, he scored twice in a 3-1 Copa Libertadores victory against Internacional.